December 2022: How to adjust your campaign while it’s running

 Digital ads:

-If you’re currently running social media or display ads for fundraising and they’re not yielding any or many gifts…
+If you’re currently running social media, search, and/or display ads for fundraising and they’re not yielding any or many gifts…

 That said, you should be continuously investigating during your campaign.
 For starters, are people clicking on your ads?
-If your click-through rate is at or below the benchmarks for the platform(s) you're using, are there adjustments you can make to your creative or copy that might yield better results?
+If your click-through rate is at or below the benchmarks for the platform(s) you're using, what adjustments can you make to the copy or creative?

-It’s important to only make changes to your ads once a week.
-Decide on the changes you’d like to test, then make them all at once and give your campaign another full week before deciding how the changes performed.
+It’s important to only make changes to your ads once a week—or once every few days at most.
+Decide on the changes you’d like to test, then make them all at once and give your campaign a few days before deciding how the changes performed.
 If you make edits too frequently, digital advertising platforms get stuck in "learning mode" and won’t have time to optimize on your behalf.

 Emails: